linsalrob/hecatomb/INSTALLATION.md

 To install the required `R` packages, you can run the accessory [install_packages.R](accessory/install_packages.R) like so: `Rscript install_packages.R`.
 Note that you do not need to be root to install these packages.

+# Conda installation

+Please check the [dependencies](DEPENDENCIES.md) for instructions on how to install all the dependencies using CONDA.

 # The config file

 You should make a copy of the config file.
 We typically make a copy of that file into each directory where we are working.
 Then if you make any changes to that file they reside with the data.